opennetworkinglab/aether-docs/developer/roc.rst

 .. _securing_roc:

-Securing ROC
+Secure ROC
 ------------

-Running your own Keycloak Server
+Run Local Keycloak Server
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. note:: There is no longer a central keycloak server